Erdk/introtoprofiling/README.md

 ...
 ```

 The output is relatively long, after each section there's lengthy description of columns.
-To supress it run grof with '-b' (brief), but I encourage you to read it at least once ;)
+To suppress it run grof with '-b' (brief), but I encourage you to read it at least once ;)

 Now we get to options which could help us with analysis.
 When you only want to inspect flat profile use '-p' switch: